Automotive Emissions Components Explained

 While looking for a suitable old car project, many enthusiasts will pass right over seventies or eighties cars.
 Their only thought is an emission-laden engine with miles of endless unmarked vacuum lines.
-But if you consider the inflated prices of cars from the sixties, later emissions-equipped cars are becoming a better value for the classic car enthusiast.
+But when you consider the inflated prices of cars from the sixties, later emissions-equipped cars become the better value.

 Performance cars of the early seventies were most effected by automotive emissions systems.
 Curiously, one legal loophole was trucks, which were exempt until the late seventies (1978 Chevy truck frames were redesigned to fit catalytic converters).
 Since 1981, federal law states that all cars and light duty trucks sold in the U.S. must have converters as standard equipment.